kognise/obsidian-aviation/FAR/Volume 3/I Airports/0152 Airport aid program.md

 \(6\) A statement whether any building, installation, structure, location, or site of operations to be utilized in the performance of the grant or any contract made pursuant to the grant appears on the list of violating facilities distributed by the Environmental Protection Agency under the provisions of the Clean Air Act and Federal Water Pollution Control Act (40 CFR part 15).

-\(7\) The assurances on Civil Rights required by §21.7 of the Regulations of the Office of the Secretary of Transportation (49 CFR 21.7) and §152.405.
+\(7\) The assurances on Civil Rights required by [[Volume 1/C Aircraft/0021 Certification procedures for products and articles.md#§21.7   Continued airworthiness and safety improvements for transport category airplanes.|§21.7]] of the Regulations of the Office of the Secretary of Transportation (49 CFR 21.7) and [[Volume 3/I Airports/0152 Airport aid program.md#§152.405   Assurances.|§152.405]].

 \(8\) Plans and specifications for the proposed development in accordance with the design and construction standards listed in appendix B to this part.